GreenPix/meta/WORKFLOW.md

 not have write accesses.
 You have to fork the targeted repositories and push your changes into those forks.

+It's a good practice that even Core Team members work on their own fork for minor or trivial features and keep branches in upstream repositories for major features.

 ## Branch model

 Because Renaissance is still in an early development stage, we used a